bbchallenge/bbchallenge/src/routes/story.md

 #### The busy beaver scale

-These results provide a scale, **the busy beaver scale**, on which we can measure the complexity of various mathematical problems^[Not all mathematical conjectures can be weighted on the busy beaver scale as you need the set of counter-examples to be decidable.
-For instance, it is not known whether the set of counter-examples to the <a href="https://en.wikipedia.org/wiki/Collatz_conjecture" class="underline">Collatz conjecture</a> is decidable or not.].
+These results provide a scale, **the busy beaver scale**, on which we can measure the complexity of various mathematical problems^[Not all mathematical conjectures can be weighted on the busy beaver scale as you need the set of counter-examples to the conjecture to be recursively enumarable.
+For instance, it is not known whether the set of counter-examples to the <a href="https://en.wikipedia.org/wiki/Collatz_conjecture" class="underline">Collatz conjecture</a> is r.e. or not.].
 For instance, according to this scale (and current knowledge), Erdős' conjecture on powers of 2 is less complex than Goldbach conjecture since it can be encoded as the halting problem of a smaller Turing machine.

 These results also drastically reduce the hope that we'd ever know the value of BB even for small values such as 15.
 Even worse, BB(6) <Katex math={BB6}/> [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt) as there is a 6-state Turing machine halting after roughly that many steps (exact number given in [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt)), which is way bigger than the estimated number of atoms in the universe 10<sup>80</sup>.